 Directions to Make an Easy Pillowcase

-1) Prewash and dry fabric
+1) First, Prewash and dry fabric

-2)Fold fabric lengthwise (salvage edges together), right sides together.
+2)Nest, fold fabric lengthwise (salvage edges together), right sides together.
 I use my clear ruler and rotary blade to barely trim the width side edges to have a clean edge for pinning and stitching.
 Fabric tends to ravel a bit when getting washed and dried and I just like having clean edges 🙂

-3)Pin one width side and one length side.
+3)Then, pin one width side and one length side.
 Start stitching, using standard stitch length and 5/8″ seams.
 It doesn’t matter if you start sewing on the width side seam or the length side seam, just make sure you backstitch at the beginning and ending of your stitching.
 As your stitching gets close to the corner, slow down.

 The corner is where the intersection of the width and length seams intersect- 5/8″ away from both edges.

 At this point, you’ll want to STOP your machine with the needle DOWN IN THE FABRIC.

 4)Lift the sewing machine foot and turn your fabric.
 This edge should still have 5/8″ seam allowance.
 If you find the seam is off you may turn the fabric back to where it was, put the foot down, and use the hand wheel to adjust by a stitch or two to get to the correct seam allowance.
 Make sure needle is in fabric and foot is lifted and turn fabric again.

 5) Stitch this remaining side and backstitch at the end of the fabric and clip threads.
 (One width side remains open as this is where the pillow will get inserted into the pillowcase.)